pubnub/chat-engine-muter/README.md

-# Mute Plugin for Chat Engine
+# Mute Plugin for ChatEngine

 Adds the ability to mute a user in a ChatEngine Chat